corona-school/backend/README.md

 We use the [Prisma Schema](https://www.prisma.io/docs/concepts/components/prisma-schema) to describe our data model.
 When changing the data model, we have potentially differing states:
-- The *schema* as described in `prisma.schema`, this is the one we modify manually
+- The *schema* as described in `prisma.schema`, this is the one we modify manually and from which we setup local and staging databases
-- The *migrations* found in /prisma/migrations, these are used to setup local / test databases with `npm run db:reset` and migrate the productive database
+- The *migrations* found in /prisma/migrations, these are used to migrate the productive database
 - The state in the *local database*
 - The state in the *productive database*
 - The state in the *local typescript types* derived from Prisma, which we use to validate the backend code during build time